-- 6.2.1 For longer life, the load chain should be lubricated. - 6.2.2 The load chain lubrication should be accomplished after cleaning the load chain with an acid free cleaning solution. - 6.2.3 Apply Kito lubricating grease (Part No. ER1BS19511Z) or an equivalent to industrial general lithium grease, NLGI No. 0, to the bearing surfaces of the load chain links as indicated by the shaded areas in Figure 6-2.
-Also apply the grease to the areas of the load chain (shaded areas in Figure 6-2) that contact the load sheave.
+- 6.2.1 For longer life, the load chain should be lubricated. - 6.2.2 The load chain lubrication should be accomplished after cleaning the load chain with an acid free cleaning solution. - 6.2.3 Apply KITO lubricating grease (Part No. ER1BS1951) or an equivalent to industrial general lithium grease, NLGI No. 0, to the bearing surfaces of the load chain links as indicated by the shaded areas in Figure 6-1.
+Also apply the grease to the areas of the load chain that contact the load sheave.
 Ensure that the grease is applied to the contact areas in the load sheave pockets. - 6.2.4 Machine or gear oil (grade ISO VG 46 or 68 oil or equivalent) may be used as an alternative lubricant but must be applied more frequently.